Samsin Halmeoni: Name

-Samsin or Samshin means "Three Goddesses" in Korean, (literally, three spirits) and they appear collectively as three grandmothers. halmeoni means grandmother, a title for a venerated ancestor goddess, embodied as a wise crone goddess.
-When addressed with the honorary title Samsin halmeoni or just Samsin, the three goddessess are also thought of as one Samsin, the single goddess of childbirth in Korean shamanism.
-A mountain in South Korea is named after Samsin halmeoni, the Samsinbong, known as the Three Spirit Peak.
+Sam means "pregnancy" in Korean, sin or shin means god(dess), halmeoni means grandmother, a title for a venerated ancestor goddess, embodied as a wise crone goddess.
+When addressed with the honorary title Samsin halmeoni or just Samsin, the pregnancy goddessess are also thought of as goddess of childbirth in Korean shamanism.
+Since the phonetic notation of Sam is 三(means three), it has also been interpreted in relation to the number 3.
+A mountain in South Korea is named after Samsin halmeoni, the Samsinbong, known as the Samsin halmeoni Peak.

 Worship and beliefs

 Samsin halmeoni would protect every child from birth until the seventh year of age, where the child would then be protected by the deity of Seven Stars, the Ursa Major bear.

 Every village and every house would have its own Samsin of childbirth.
 Even today, the Korean people believe that the warmest part of the anbang (main living room), belongs to Samsin halmeoni and rituals and prayers to Samsin are still performed there.

 Samsin halmeoni was honoured at childbirth and at birthday parties with offerings of rice, soy sauce and wine, laid out in the form of a dinner.

 At the third and seventh day after the childbirth, the underwear of the mother would be folded and placed in the anbang Samsin area and a little altar would be set upon them, where prayers for a long and healthy life of the child would be performed.